-One of the best adventures to be had when searching for what to do in Bantayan Island is to simply rent a scooter and do a full lap of the island which takes no longer two hours.
+One of the best adventures to be had is to simply rent a scooter and do a full lap of the island which takes no longer than two hours.

-You can rent a scooter for as little as 250 pesos per day from your accommodation or from a friendly local who is willing to lend you a set of wheels.
+You can rent a scooter for as little as 250 Pesos ($4.50) per day from your accommodation or from a friendly local who is willing to lend you a set of wheels.

-Once you’ve got your hands on a scooter, you can top up your gas at the petrol station in Santa Fe which costs around 150 pesos for a full tank.
+Once you’ve got your hands on a scooter, you can top up your gas at the petrol station in Santa Fe which costs around 150 Pesos ($2.60) for a full tank.

 Begin your motorbike adventure around the island by heading west along Bantayan – Sta.
 Fe Road until you hit Bantayan City on the west coast.